DMDTools/artwork4DMD/README.md

 ## Description

-This application processes game information from Launchbox's `Metadata.xml` file, downloads game logos, and converts them into a format suitable for use with DMD displays.
+This application can process game information from Launchbox's `Metadata.xml` file, downloads game "clear logos", and converts them into a format suitable for use with DMD displays.
 It also supports converting local GIF files to DMD-compatible formats.
 It's particularly useful for arcade and retro gaming enthusiasts who want to enhance their gaming setup with custom artwork.